 Practise hiking, so you are confident about walking the trail

-On the Inca Trail, you will be covering up to 16km a day, so do some research and find hiking trails that are long enough and with plenty of hilly sections to help you get used to walking steep terrain (worth practising uphill and downhill – some people have more trouble with their knees on downhill sections, though it was the hills that I struggled with).
+On the Inca Trail, you will be covering up to 16km a day, so do some research and find hiking trails that are long enough and with plenty of hilly sections to help you get used to walking steep terrain.
+It is worth practising hiking uphill and downhill – because some people have more trouble with their knees on downhill sections, though it was the hills that I struggled with.

-And, ideally, do them carrying a similar weight to the pack you will carry on the Inca trail itself (either a full backpack with clothes & equipment or a day pack).
+And, ideally, do your practise hikes whilst carrying a similar weight to the pack you will carry on the Inca trail itself (either a full backpack with clothes & equipment or a day pack).

 Take the stairs wherever you can!